wmde/wikibase-release-pipeline/docs/operating/backup-and-restore.md

 To back up your configuration:

-1. If you have not already, [log in to your server and change to your Wikibase Suite directory](./README.md#accessing-your-wikibase-suite-server).
+1. If you have not already, [log in to your server and change to your WBS directory](./README.md#accessing-your-wbs-server).

 2. Copy the `config` directory and `.env` file into the same backup directory.